jcgarcii/Cryptography-Algorithms/README.md

-# cryptology
+# Cryptology

-Multitude of programs I built for my cryptology class
+### Collection of programs I built for my cryptolography course at Iowa State University